abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 So let's set all these things aside (haha, this time it was on purpose) and see how do we define a type theory in its own right.

-We say *a* type theory, because (time for a long disclaimer) there are not one, but many different (albeit related) formulations of type theory that are, confusingly, called type *theories* (and less confusingly, *type systems*), such as *Simply-typed lambda calculus* or *Intuitionistic type theory*, so it makes sense to speak about *a* type theory. <!--comic: Dr. Smisloff --- I think they are not confused enough --> At the same time, "type theory" (uncountable) refers to the whole field of study of type theories, just like category theory is the study of categories.
-Moreover, (take a deep breath) you can sometimes think of the different type systems as "different versions of type theory" and so, when people talk about a given set of features that are common to all type systems, they sometimes use the term "type theory" to refer to any random type system that has these features.
+We say *a* type theory, because (time for a long disclaimer) there are not one, but many different (albeit related) formulations of type theory that are, confusingly, called type *theories* (and less confusingly, *type systems*), such as *Simply-typed lambda calculus* or *Intuitionistic type theory*.
+For this reason, it makes sense to speak about *a* type theory. <!--comic: Dr. Smisloff --- I think they are not confused enough --> At the same time, "type theory" (uncountable) refers to the whole field of study of type theories, just like category theory is the study of categories.
+And moreover, (take a deep breath) you can sometimes think of the different type systems as "different versions of type theory" and so, when people talk about a given set of features that are common to all type systems, they sometimes use the term "type theory" to refer to any random type system that has these features.
+But let's get back to our subject (however we want to call it).

-But back to our subject (however you call it).
+In the last section, we talked about types in the context of set theory and we learned that, unlike set elements, terms can belong to only one type.
+This is correct, but it is not at all the whole story.
+In fact, thinking in terms of sets won't get you far as a type theorists --- you have to think in terms of *categories*.
+So, for this reason, We will start this section with the same piece of advise that I gave you when we went from sets to categories and from classical logic to intuitionistic logic: "forget what you know."

-After discovering his paradox, Russell started searching for a new way to define all collections of objects that are *interesting*, without accidentally defining collections that lead us ashtray, (and without having to make up a multitude of additional axioms, a-la ZFC).
+So, after stumbling upon his eponymous paradox (which you don't know about ;)), Russell started searching for a new way to define all collections of objects that are *interesting*, without accidentally defining collections that lead us ashtray, (and without having to make up a multitude of additional axioms, a-la ZFC).
 He devised a system that fits all these criteria, based on a revolutionary new idea... which is basically the same idea that is at the heart of category theory (I don't know why he never got credit for being a category theory pioneer): The *interesting* collections, the ones that we want to talk about in the first place, are the *collections that are the source and target of functions*.

 Building types
 ===